codio/startup-test/README.md

 - Import the repo using Create Project
 - Access the Run menu where all the following steps are configured in the .codio file
+- Do a quick Project Index (static) to ensure it is working

 The tests can be manually if required.
 Follow these steps: